 HandWaved) in The Dark Crystal.
 At the moment when it would be most convenient, one of the two main characters, who are the last of their kind, exposes wings and starts to fly.
 They have this matter-of-fact conversation:

 Jen: Wings?
 I don't have wings.
 Kira: Of course not.
 You're a boy.

 In general, most role players have characters with predetermined skills and abilities.
 If the player characters run into a monster/enemy/whatever that is nigh unkillable, sometimes the storytellers may bestow the characters with a new power to help them combat the threat.
 While instilling new powers on the fly can help create a more exciting story, it can also seem like a cheap ass pull when done too much (making the player characters look like they can't do anything until the plot says otherwise) or done badly.
 Leveling can also have this effect in some systems.

-This is such a prevalent trope that most superhero RPGs have some sort of mechanic to represent it.
+This is such a prevalent trope in superhero comics that most superhero RPGs have some sort of mechanic to represent it.
 For instance, the RPG Mutants & Masterminds has a Hero Point mechanic that allows you to turn one of your superpowers into another for a single use.
 While keeping the new power "in theme" with your other abilities is encouraged, it isn't strictly necessary...

 There are also the Variable structures, which let you have a pool of points to devote to various powers and that you can reallocate every round, and actual powers such as Nemesis and Adaptation.